sandipsahoo2k2/my/articles/engineering/system_design_cheet_sheet.md

   - Start with simple
   - add components as you talk
   - Deep dive one component if you have done something similar
+  - MAKE SURE DO A DRY RUN FROM START to END FOR IMP FUNCTIONAL REQUIREMENTS

 ## References
 * [https://aws.amazon.com/blogs/architecture/how-sonar-built-a-unified-api-on-aws](https://aws.amazon.com/blogs/architecture/how-sonar-built-a-unified-api-on-aws)